Wild Ramification and the Cotangent Bundle: Characteristic cycles

-2. The equivalence (1)$\Leftrightarrow$(3) is clear from the definition of non-characteristicity.
+2. The equivalence (1)$\Leftrightarrow$(3) is clear from the definition of non-charactericity.
 If $f\colon C\to X$ is non-characteristic with respect to ${\cal F}$, then (\ref{eqcv}) is an equality by Proposition \ref{prncF}.
 Hence, we have (1)$\Rightarrow$(2).

 We show (2)$\Rightarrow$(1) or equivalently (2)$\Rightarrow$(3).
-By the inequality (\ref{eqcv}), we may assume ${\cal F}$ is isoclinic of slope $R$.
-Let $V$ be a $G$-torsor over $U$ for a finite group $G$ such that the ramification of $V$ is bounded by $R+$ and that ${\cal F}$ is corresponding to a faithful representation $M$ of $G$.
+By the inequality (\ref{eqcv}), the equality in (\ref{eqcv}) is equivalent to those for all isoclinic components.
+Hence we may assume ${\cal F}$ is isoclinic of slope $R$.
+Let $V$ be a $G$-torsor over $U$ for a finite group $G$ such that the ramification of $V$ is bounded by $R+$ and that ${\cal F}$ is corresponding to a faithful representation ${\mathbf V}$ of $G$.

-If ${\cal F}$ is tamely ramified along $D$, the equality (\ref{eqcv}) is equivalent to that $C$ meets $D$ transversally.
+If ${\cal F}$ is tamely ramified along $D$, the equality (\ref{eqcv}) is equivalent to the condition that $C$ meets $D$ transversally.
 Thus in this case (2) implies (1).